Seals, sealants and sealing experts

 - Eliminate out-gassing during start up

-GrafTech is one of the world's largest producer of carbon and flexible graphite products for industrial application, and a leading worldwide manufacturer of graphite specialty products for metallurgy, chemical, semiconductor, electrochemical, nuclear energy generation and aerospace industries.
+GrafTech is one of the world's largest producers of carbon and flexible graphite products for industrial application, and a leading worldwide manufacturer of graphite specialty products for metallurgy, chemical, semiconductor, electrochemical, nuclear energy generation and aerospace industries.
 GrafTech has a proud heritage of more than one hundred years of industry leadership and product innovation.

 The main tasks of hydraulic seals are to retain hydraulic fluids, exclude solid or liquid contaminants and to maintain hydraulic pressure.
 These tasks require different seal designs and accessories.
 Key types of hydraulic seals include: